daipozhi/Purpose-AI/README.md

-        you may ask,we have word courseware ,why still need automatic generated word base ,in fact both are needed ,what computer can do let computer do it ,what computer cannot do let human do it ,this is a rule , otherwise ,it is incomplete.
+        you may ask,we have word courseware ,why still need automatic generated word base ,in fact both are needed ,what computer can do let computer do it ,what computer can't do let human do it ,this is a rule , otherwise ,it is incomplete.

         after this step accuracy is about 90%

         source code:

-            Windows XP/Vista/7+MSYS+MINGW  or Ubuntu
+            Windows XP/7+MSYS+MINGW  or Ubuntu

             in MSYS ,you need open config.h file(in AI directory) set symbol AI_LINUX to 0 ,(#define AI_LINUX 0)
             in Ubuntu ,you need open config.h file(in AI directory) set symbol AI_LINUX to 1 ,(#define AI_LINUX 1)